SovereignCloudStack/docs/docs/02-iaas/security-groups.md

 ### Recommended security groups

 While projects can use very different aspects in security group rules and thus the security groups will always differ between projects, there are some security groups that are widely used.
-Through the nature of security groups being seen as a set of rules that can be brought together, having some basic security groups that allow basic protocols is a commonly used setup.
+Through the nature of security groups being seen as a set of rules that can be combined, having some basic security groups that allow basic protocols is a commonly used setup.
-This section will show how to create some security groups for commonly used protocols and ports.
+This section will demonstrate how to create some security groups for commonly used protocols and ports.

 1. A security groups, that allows incoming SSH traffic: